 The Center Today

-Today’s array of services include academic evaluation and instruction (one-on-one and small group) for children from preschool through high school; psychological testing and therapy (individual and family); speech-language screenings and evaluations, as well as therapy; and the nationally-accredited Village Preschool.
+Today’s array of services include academic evaluation and instruction (one-on-one and small group) for children from preschool through high school; dyslexia tutoring; psychological testing and therapy (individual and family); speech-language and occupational therapy, screenings and evaluations; and the nationally-accredited Village Preschool.